 Milk, cheese, ice cream or other dairy products

 - Food or beverages with aspartame, an artificial sweetener that contains much phenylalanine.

 Meal plans for PKU are different for each baby and will vary over time depending on the amount of phenylalanine that can process the baby.
-The health professionals at a medical center or clinic with a special program to treat PKU can help you create a meal plan for your baby.
-Ask information to professional health of your baby on the medical centers or clinics that treat PKU.
+The health professionals at a medical centre or clinic with a special program to treat PKU can help you create a meal plan for your baby.
+Ask information to the professional health of your baby on the medical centres or clinics that treat PKU.

 Your child should follow the meal plan for PKU entire life.
 If in the future your child becomes pregnant, you should follow the meal plan during pregnancy.
 Most pregnant women with PKU can have healthy pregnancies and babies.